- Home

 The brain and spinal cord

 The brain and spinal cord make up the central nervous system (CNS).
-Together, the different parts of the CNS control how the mind and body work.
+This CNS controls how the mind and body works.

 The central nervous system

 The largest part of the brain is the cerebrum.
-It is divided into two halves called hemispheres.
-Each hemisphere is divided into four main areas – the frontal, parietal, occipital and temporal lobes.
+It is divided into 2 halves called hemispheres.
+Each hemisphere is divided into 4 main areas – the frontal, parietal, occipital and temporal lobes.

 The other main parts of the brain are the cerebellum and the brain stem.
 The cerebellum is found at the back of the head.
 The brain stem connects the brain to the spinal cord.
 Each part of the brain controls different bodily functions.